Jianglinyuan/WeiBo-Filter/README.md

 ### WeiBo Filter

-An app for filtering the trash Weibo
+An app for filtering trash Weibo